 The three fundamental benefits of a fleet monitoring system

 Using a driver and fleet monitoring system comes with a host of benefits that can have multiple applications in a fleet’s operations — depending on their implementation.
-However, there are three fundamental aspects in fleet management that are distinctly more ‘exposed’ to unanticipated — and unnecessary — expenses.
+However, there are three fundamental aspects in vehicle management that are distinctly more ‘exposed’ to unanticipated — and unnecessary — expenses.
 To elaborate, these are fuel usage, maintenance and repairs, and driver behavior.

-Under this perspective, a fleet manager can make the most of an intuitive fleet management system.
+Under this perspective, a fleet manager can make the most of an intuitive vehicle management system.
 That is, to immediately assess — and address — any issues deriving from the aforementioned fronts; to ensure, eventually, that the fleet is operating in a cost-effective manner.

 1. Optimizing fuel management

 With a fleet tracking system up and running, fleet managers can monitor the fuel costs of the entire fleet.
 That is, for each vehicle and trip, separately.
 This immediately opens up a window into how fuel is being used among fleet vehicles.
 For example, drivers who let their vehicles’ engines idling more than expected, will cause a spike in fuel costs.
 Having all the required data available, fleet managers are able to optimize fuel expenses, once and for all.

 2. Improving maintenance and repair scheduling

 Thanks to analytics collected from the fleet monitoring system, managers can schedule predictive maintenance — or preventative maintenance — for their fleet.
 This way, potential vehicle health complications are identified and resolved, before they become costly problems.
 Vehicle breakdowns and expensive repairs are promptly reduced and even eliminated.
 By extension, when vehicles are properly maintained, the probability of accidents is immediately decreased — fleet expenses too; while the lifespan of fleet vehicles increases.